-The Plan invests in the Duke Energy Common Stock Master Trust (Master Trust) established by the Company for certain of the Plans sponsor s defined contribution 401(k) plans.
+The Plan is a participant in the Duke Energy Common Stock Master Trust (Master Trust), which was established by the Company for certain of the Plans sponsor's defined contribution 401(k) plans.
 Cinergy Corp. also sponsors the following plans, whose investments are held in the Master Trust described above: